youliangzhu/pygamd-v1/docs/_build/html/_sources/molgen.rst.txt

    :param int np: The number of particles.
    :param Shape shape: The shape of object.

-.. py:class:: Object(string filename, unsigned int, Object::Shape)
+.. py:class:: Object(string filename, unsigned int, Shape)

    The constructor of an object by reading partial data from a file with file name, the number of particles, and shape (the candidates are "none" and "sphere").